I don’t “travel in the past” that often. I am way more interested in what the future might bring…

 So, how many degrees of separation is that?
 Strange things happen… I never gave a chance to another city.
 New York and New Yorkers have lived up to the example set by Jett’s brother.
 By the way, Jett’s brother is doing well for himself having moved on to be the personal assistant to a famous singer and movie star.
 No doubt he is a hard worker and earned his position on merit.
 I hope his inspiring chivalrous stand has earned his karma a few points.

 I have met so many incredibly nice and talented folks in New York City.
 I learned a lot from them.
 Including garnering a little bit more courage.
 We’re all waiting for the Covid-19 virus to let up one way or another and resume some healthy mingling.
 There are so many more people to meet and collaborate with, no doubt.
 Including, just as importantly, music listeners, people like YOU.
 Music lovers.
 I look forward to meeting you along my musical journey.
 Certainly, connect virtually until it is safer to do so in person.
 Until then, you can listen to the most recent milestone of that journey.
-Click here to listen to my most recent EP: EASE UP.
+Click here to listen to my most recent album: RIDE THE WAVE.

 Thank you for being a listener.
 Time is precious and irreplaceable.
 It means the world to me when anyone spends a few minutes of their time listening to one of my songs.